6 Reasons Why You Need a Living Trust

 Do You Need a Will Too?

 In many cases, it is necessary for people to create a will along with a living trust.
 Many create what is known as a “pour-over will.”You may have created your living trust but have since gained more property or other assets in your name.
 This type of will ensures that anything you own goes into the trust upon the event of your death.
-It will, however, have to go through the probate process since it was not added to the trust beforehand.
+If you need to additonal items added onto your will they will need to go through the probate process first.
 You must also utilize a will if you want to designate a guardian for your children if you happen to die before they turn 18 years of age.
-This cannot be done with a living trust.
+This isnt possible with a living trust.

-Are you ready to get started on your living trust in Bakersfield?
+Start your living trust in Bakersfield today?
 The Law Office of Kyle W. Jones can assist you with every step of the estate planning process.
 The first 25 to email in from our blog post gets a no-charge Estate Plan Consultation.
+Start your living trust in Bakersfield today.